Drive sales on autopilot with ecommerce-focused features

 Write unique product descriptions instead of using supplier copy.
 Customer reviews collected via post-purchase emails give you fresh, keyword-rich content that improves rankings.

 Display these reviews on product pages using Omnisend’s review collection tools.
-More reviews mean better conversion rates and higher search visibility.
+More reviews lead to better conversion rates and increased search visibility.

 Content marketing